AriFordsham/GHCWiki/type-functions-status.md

 Todo (high-level):
  1. Desugar indexed data types.
  2. Extend interface files.
-  * How do we exactly want to represent ATs in interface files?
+   * How do we exactly want to represent type equations in interface files?
     * SPJ pointed out that instances are maintained in `InstEnv.InstEnv` with different values for the home packages and others.
 The definitions of ATs may have to be maintained in a similar way, as they are also incrementally collected during compiling a program.
     * `IfaceInst` contains the instance declaration information for interfaces.
    * Export and import lists: The name lists that may appear at class imports and exports can now also contain type names, which is tricky as data type names can carry a list of data constructors.
-  * At the moment, we add as the parent name of the data constructors of associated data types defined in instances, the new name for the data type constructor, which is ''different'' from that of the data type constructor in the class (also their source representation is the same).
-We may need to fix that during renaming.
-(We can't easily fix it in `getLocalDeclBinders`, where the names of the data constructors are made, as we don't have the means to get at the right class at that point.)
  3. Desugar type functions and equality constraints.

 Done: